rozlynboutin/microbiome_helper/Quick-Introduction-to-GNU-Parallel-[Under-Construction].md

     mkdir blastp_outfiles

     parallel --eta -j 2 --load 80% --noswap 'blastp -db pdb_blast_db_example/pdb_seqres.txt -query {} -out blastp_outfiles/{.}.out -evalue 0.0001 -word_size 7 -outfmt "6 std stitle staxids sscinames" -max_target_seqs 10 -num_threads 1' ::: test_seq*.fas

-Only four query sequences actually match anything in the database.
+You should find that only four query sequences actually match anything in the database.

 Again, the options being given to parallel is everything before the single-quotes.
 The command inside the single-quotes contains options for blastp only, which were chosen just for this example (one to note is "-num_threads" which is the number of threads to use for each blastp command).

 The options we passed to parallel are:
 * "--eta": Shows the estimated time remaining to run all jobs.